 Child Adoption Order

 In fact, a child adoption order by a court in the UK gives full parental responsibility for a child to the approved adopting parent(s).
 Quite clearly, a child adoption order effectively severs the legal ties between a birth parent and the child.
 And accordingly, the adoptive parent(s) become the child’s legal parent(s) afterwards for a lifetime.

-What is a de-facto child adoption in the UK?
+De-facto child adoption in the UK

 Perhaps, a de-facto adoption takes place if immediately preceding the entry clearance application, the adoptive parents are living together abroad for a least 18 months, of which the 12 months immediately preceding the application the adoptive parents have spent with the overseas adopted child.
 Moreover, the parents also needs to assume the role of the child’s parents at the beginning of the 18 month period, so that it can be considered that they have genuinely been transferred parental responsibility.

-Is Certificate of Eligibility required for child adoption?
+Certificate of Eligibility for Child Adoption

 How to apply for the approval of DfE for overseas child adoption?

 In fact, an application to the Department of Education (DfE) for adopting overseas children must include written confirmation of the decision from the Agency Decision Maker and any recommendation the agency has made about the country, the number of children, their age range and/or gender.
 And also the likely needs and background of the children.